 Growing up in his native St. Louis, Young played football, baseball and basketball.
 He was partial to football, but that changed in an instant when, toward the end of his eighth grade season, he broke his left wrist.
 The injury tamped down Young’s enthusiasm for football and his dreams of becoming a wide receiver/punt returner in college, but a five-star combo guard was about to emerge.

-Long before the state of Missouri and the St. Louis area were brought into the Southeastern Conference fold when the University of Missouri announced it was leaving the Texas League, the Gateway to the West provided basketball talent to the SEC.
+Long before the state of Missouri and the St. Louis area were brought into the Southeastern Conference fold when the University of Missouri announced it was leaving the Big 12, the Gateway to the West provided basketball talent to the SEC.
 Florida in particular has mined St. Louis for David Lee, Alex Tyus and now freshman guard Bradley Beal, Young’s long-time friend and rival.

 Given the way Beal and Young are playing this year, and with Missouri set to join the league next season, it’s a certainty that St. Louis to the SEC pipeline will continue.